BrianDarmitzel/INFO-201-Group-Project/Project_Proposal.md

       my coding ability as possible as I can.

     (c) We will communicate with each other through message.
-    (d) We create a repository in github that everyone could make a change.
+    (d) We have created a github repository where everyone can make a change.
     For any project problems, we will discuss in group chat or weekly meeting.

-## 6.0 Questions for Teaching Team (all of us)
-    - Include questions here!

-## 7.0 References (Brian)
+### 6.0 References
     [1] Union of Concerned Scientists.
 (2014, July 18).
 Vehicles, Air Pollution, and Human Health.
     Retrieved from https://www.ucsusa.org/resources/vehicles-air-pollution-human-health.